carlos-encs/openiss-reid/README.md

 ## Prepare

+Once logged into Speed, go to your speed-scratch directory:  `cd /speed-scratch/$USER/` and clone/download this git repository.

-Before you run, you need to specify the dataset directory in your local machine.
+Before you run the script, you need to specify the dataset directory in your local machine.
 Go to the `reid.py` file, check the global variable named `g_data_root`.
 If you don't have the dataset yet, you can get the dataset by using the script in the `datasets` folder.
 If you do so, set `g_data_root = './datasets'`.